 Why Did I Choose Greece?

-I was considering going to Croatia or Bulgaria first but I ultimately settled on going to Greece (which IS inside the Schengen zone!) because I want to START my 180 day window as soon as possible.
-After Greece, I’ll most likely leave and go to somewhere outside of Schengen the following month.
+I was considering going to Croatia or Bulgaria first but I ultimately settled on going to Greece (which IS inside the Schengen zone!) because I want to START my 180-day window as soon as possible.
+After Greece, I’ll most likely leave and go somewhere outside of Schengen the following month.
 Possibly Bulgaria.
 From there, maybe a stop in Lisbon or Paris.

 What Will I Do in Greece?